AdobeDocs/federated-audience-composition.en/help/compositions/start-monitor-composition.md

 ## Start the composition {#start}

-To start a composition, click the **[!UICONTROL Start]** button in the upper-right corner of the screen.
+To start a composition, select the **[!UICONTROL Start]** button in the upper-right corner of the screen.
 When the composition is running, each activity in the canvas is executed in a sequential order, until the end of the composition is reached.

 You can track the progress of targeted profiles in real-time using a visual flow.
 This allows you to quickly identify the status of each activity and the number of profiles transitioning between them.